National Environmental Policy Act

 - Alternative 3

-As an environmental consulting firm, our personnel have been involved with federal agencies to both develop specific projects for federal agencies, and to prepare the NEPA compliance documentation for those actions.
-In some cases, we have been asked to analyze and prepare only the programmatic project design, or NEPA compliance documentation, but not necessarily both.
+As an environmental consulting firm, our personnel have been involved with federal agencies to guide actions through the NEPA process.
+Our specialists have both developed specific projects for federal agencies, and prepared the NEPA compliance documentation for those actions.
+In some cases, we have been asked to analyze and prepare only the programmatic project design, or NEPA compliance documentation.
+Sometimes we do both, but sometimes we have been requested to complete only one of the two.

 Some of these activities have included wildfire risk assessments, development of mitigation measures, then the preparation of the NEPA materials.
 Others have addressed road and bridge layout and design crossing through sensitive soils, landslide prone landscapes, and sensitive river systems supporting native salmon spawning areas.
 Each project is unique and the analytics applied in each situation are specific.